Vytez/Checklistable/docs/checklists/tales_of_vesperia/giganto_monsters.md

 - [ ] Poseidon: The Enduring Shrine of Zaude
 - [ ] Fenrir: The Erealumen Crystallands
 - [ ] Bloody Beak: Southeast Weccea

+## Conclusion
+After defeating all Giganto monsters and speaking to Rich each time, go to Capua Torim and speak to Rich's father, then report back to Rich.